1Cyan/worktable/Home.md

 HBT no longer uses `ProSubID`.
 Instead, each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
 The progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.

-sub_hierarchy is not available in HBT2 (but you would rarely need it.)
+`sub_hierarchy` is not available in HBT2.
+Instead, a list of `NestedSubhalos` is available for each subhalo.

 The host halo of each subhalo is given by `HostHaloId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue.
 With this you can sort or search to find all the members of each host.